department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

  <summary>
  [H3] Is the applicant have other health insurance? (* Required) (Story 2 & 3) </summary>

-- [ ] The applicant has other health insurance {if checked add form 10-7959c to the Application submitted page}
+- ( ) The applicant has other health insurance {if checked add form 10-7959c to the Application submitted page}
-- [ ] The applicant doesn't other health insurance
+- ( ) The applicant doesn't have other health insurance

 { Buttons } Back / Continue